Classifier-Free Guidance inside the Attraction Basin May Cause Memorization: Understanding Diffusion Trajectory during Memorization

-In text-to-image diffusion models, different initializations generally lead to different outputs for the same text prompt.
-However, when the diffusion model has memorized a particular sample, the outputs are similar and closely resemble one or more training data samples regardless of initialized noise \citep{wen2024detecting}.
-In such scenarios, the conditional guidance $\epsilon_{\theta}(x_t, e_p) - \epsilon_{\theta}(x_t, e_{\emptyset})$ used to predict the next sample $x_{t-1}$ from the current sample $x_t$ (Eq. \ref{equation:x_t-1}) becomes uncharacteristically high, i.e. there is a strong force that steers the diffusion trajectory towards a specific sample (training sample).
-Interestingly, when observing this value $\epsilon_{\theta}(x_t, e_p) - \epsilon_{\theta}(x_t, e_{\emptyset})$ after a few denoising steps, the strong steering force is not always present, i.e. only subset of the sample space has uncharacteristically high values.
-Looking at the diffusion trajectory from the perspective of trajectories in dynamical systems, this observation suggests that in a certain region, there is an attraction basin \cite{Milnor2006Attractor,auslander1964attractors}, and if the latent $x_t$ at any time step $t$ falls within this region, applying CFG will lead to the memorized output.
-However, if $x_t$ is not in the attraction basin, applying CFG with any guidance weight $s$ will not lead to the memorized output.
-Intuitively, one can imagine the attraction basin having a funnel shape, where it is broader at $t=T$ and becomes narrower as the reverse denoising process progresses.
+As shown in Figure~\ref{fig:attraction_basin}, we observe that applying CFG after a certain time step avoids producing memorized outputs, while applying it from earlier time steps, including at the beginning ($t = T$), easily leads to memorized outputs.
+Inspired by these empirical findings and the perspective of dynamical systems \cite{Milnor2006Attractor,auslander1964attractors}, we suspect that there is an attraction basin in the sample space of the diffusion trajectory, in which applying CFG results in memorized outputs.
+Intuitively, one can imagine this attraction basin as having a funnel-like shape.
+It is broader at $t = T$ and narrows as the reverse denoising process progresses.
 To define the attraction basin, we introduce the concept of a \ldenoiser. \begin{definition}[\cdenoiser] Let $X$ denote the entire sample space of the diffusion trajectory, and let $E$ denote the embedding space.
 A \ldenoiser{ }is a function \( \varphi: X\times(0,T]\times E \to X \) that outputs the result of the reverse diffusion process based on \cref{equation:x_t-1} with CFG.
-Specifically, \( \varphi(x,t,e) \) represents the resulting sample at time \( t=0 \), starting from a state \((x,t)\) with embeddings $e\in E$, where \( x \in X \) and $t\in(0,T]$. \end{definition} For an attractor $x^\mathrm{a}$ from the training dataset, we then define the attraction basin as follows. \begin{definition}[Attractor and attraction basin] Suppose a prompt is given with embeddings denoted as $e_p$.
+Specifically, \( \varphi(x,t,e) \) represents the resulting sample at time \( t=0 \), starting from a state \((x,t)\) with embeddings $e\in E$, where \( x \in X \) and $t\in(0,T]$. \end{definition} For an attractor $x^\mathrm{a}$ from the training dataset, we then define the attraction basin as follows: \begin{definition}[Attractor and attraction basin] Suppose a prompt is given with embeddings denoted as $e_p$.
 A sample \( x^\mathrm{a} \in X \) is considered an ($\epsilon$-)attractor if the diffusion trajectories denoised with CFG tend to converge to samples within $B_{\mathcal{D}}(x^\mathrm{a},\epsilon)$ at $t=0$, regardless of the initial noise, i.e., $\varphi(x,T,e_p)\in B_{\mathcal{D}}(x^\mathrm{a},\epsilon)$ for any $x\in X$, where $B_{\mathcal{D}}(\cdot,\cdot)$ represents a perceptual ball given by a certain perceptual distance $\mathcal{D}:X\times X\to\mathbb{R}_{\geq0}$ as

 An attraction basin is a region in the state space within which samples will converge to around $x^\mathrm{a}$ at $t=0$ under CFG inference.
 More formally, the ($(\epsilon,\delta)$-)attraction basin defined using $x^\mathrm{a}$ is expressed as